Undergraduate student leave of absence policy

 Leave of absence process

 - Review the policy and complete the leave of absence request form.
-The policy is described above, and the form is available at the Office of Admissions and Records.
-Return the form to the Office of Admissions and Records, unless requesting an extension beyond two consecutive semesters of a previously approved leave, in which case the form should be returned to your college advising office.
+The policy is described above, and the form is available on the Admissions and Records Forms page.
+Submit the form to the Office of Admissions and Records, unless requesting an extension beyond two consecutive semesters of a previously approved leave, in which case the form should be returned to your college advising office for signature first.

 - Consider scheduling an appointment with a college/school representative to discuss the following:

 - Catalog year and status after leave of absence

 - Academic good standing issues

 - Transfer policies, incomplete grades, agency requirements (e.g., state licensing/certification) and other academic issues, if applicable